Cody Sedlock: Baltimore Orioles

 On May 28, 2022, Baltimore selected Sedlock's contract and promoted him to the major leagues for the first time.
-He was designated for assignment on June 7, 2022, and cleared waivers and was sent outright to Triple-A on June 10.
+In his debut, Sedlock worked three innings of relief against the Boston Red Sox, allowing 5 runs on 6 hits and 1 walk with 3 strikeouts.
+Sedlock was designated for assignment on June 7, following the waiver claim of Austin Voth.
+He cleared waivers and was sent outright to Triple-A Norfolk on June 10.

 Detroit Tigers

-On July 10, 2022, Sedlock was traded to the Detroit Tigers for cash considerations.
-He was then assigned to the Toledo Mud Hens.
-He elected free agency on November 10, 2022.
+On July 10, 2022, Sedlock was traded to the Detroit Tigers in exchange for cash considerations and was assigned to the Triple-A Toledo Mud Hens.
+Sedlock made 14 appearances for Toledo, recording a 3.51 ERA with 19 strikeouts in 25.2 innings pitched.
+He elected free agency following the season on November 10.